wtricks/frontend-rbac-ui/README.md

 - **User Management**: Admin can create, edit, delete users, activate/deactivate user accounts, and manage user profiles.
 - **Activity Tracking**: Track and manage user activities.
 - **Admin Dashboard**: Provides an overview of system management with the ability to view users, roles, and other settings.
+- **Light/Dark Support**: User can toggle between light and dark theme using header button.

 ## Setup Instructions